 Salt, potholes, and constant construction.
 All of it showed up in the repair queue.

 More than a job, it was a scene.
-The parties mattered as much as the work.
+The parties mattered as much as the work—they sustained the community.

 An ever-changing skyline and rising costs.
 The pressures that eventually pushed me toward a new career.